azaleafrayha/py-microprojects/guess-the-number/README.md

 # Guess The Number Game

-Made to practice control flow and learning to use `while` to repeat something until the condition is met (just like this game) and not use `def` which is to wrap reusable logics.
+Made to practice control flow and learning to use `while` which is to repeat something until the condition is met (just like this game) and is different from `def` which is to wrap reusable logics.
 Might practice other microprojects with `def` and might update this game with interactive UI in the future.

 Run the file in your terminal: